ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 	- **Let us know the Steam account you will be using to author the SSD images** and we will add correct licenses to your Steam account so that you could download all the required assets.
 Without the correct licenses some players will be unable to launch the game because network restrictions will be blocking downloads of missing assets.
 - Create non-admin Windows account for players and do not distribute admin credentials or access.
 - Set the entire Steam folder to Read-Only access with the exception of the \Steam\logs\ folder which will need write access to update the log files.
 - Create a directory “C:\configs” on each machine and define a system global environment variable USRLOCALCSGO with the value of that directory “C:\configs” (or if each player has their own Windows account that environment variable can have path pointing at player’s roaming profile subdirectory).
-Players can copy their config.cfg into C:\configs and the game will load and save configs there so you won’t need administrator rights for players to change configs, and Steam CS:GO install can remain read-only.
+Players can copy their config.cfg into C:\configs and the game will load and save configs there so you won’t need administrator rights for players to change configs, and Steam CS install can remain read-only.
 - Collect a list of required peripheral drivers from players and download them directly from the manufacturer.
 - USB mass storage devices and similar devices should be disabled using the following instructions:
 	- Start > Run > gpedit.msc